 Cortinarius armillatus - Red Banded Webcap

-Like other fungi in the Cortinarius genus, although this mushroom is may not be generally reputed to be poisonous it could be confused with some of the reddish webcaps that contain orellanine and are known to be deadly poisonous.
+Like a number of other fungi in the Cortinarius genus but by no means the majority, this mushroom is not generally reputed to be poisonous and some authors describe it as 'edible but not choice'; however, it could be confused with some of the reddish webcaps that contain orellanine and are known to be deadly poisonous.
+For this reason we recommend that it should not be gathered for eating.

 Identification guide